seamusdemora/PiPyMailer/README.md

 * An entry in the local bash profile `~/.profile` (see change.profile.txt)
 * An entry in `crontab` that causes execution of the program during re-boot (see change.crontab.txt).

+Ideas and code from [Nael Shiab's tutorial](http://naelshiab.com/tutorial-send-email-python/) were used in this project.